Circulation Statistics and the Mutually Excluding Behavior of Turbulent Vortex Structures

-\item $\xi_\mathcal{D} \equiv \int_\mathcal{D} d^2 \bfr \sqrt{\epsilon(\bfr)}/A$ is a modulating random field for the amplitude of circulation fluctuations over $\mathcal{D}$.
+\item $\xi_\mathcal{D} \equiv (1/A)\int_\mathcal{D} d^2 \bfr \sqrt{\epsilon(\bfr)/\epsilon_0}$, with $\epsilon_0$ being the mean dissipation rate (conveniently set to unity), is a modulating random field for the amplitude of circulation fluctuations over $\mathcal{D}$.
 Its square root dependence upon the dissipation field is closely related to the similarity hypotheses that have been previously put forward to model velocity gradient fluctuations \cite{wyn_tenne,kholmy_etal}. \end{enumerate}